Nitrogen Oxides (NOx) State Implementation Plan (SIP) Call Rule

 CSAPR Annual SO2, Annual NOx and Ozone Season NOx Trading Programs Allowance Allocations for Electric Generating Units (EGUs)

 The state of Indiana has developed a state implementation plan to administer the three trading programs under CSAPR and allocate allowances for affected electric generating units starting in 2021.
 The CSAPR Programs rulemaking revised Article 24 of the Indiana Administrative Code (IAC) to incorporate CSAPR requirements and repeal portions of CAIR.
-The final rule, 326 IAC 24 (LSA# 16-209), was adopted on November 24, 2017 and submitted to the U.S. EPA for SIP approval on November 27, 2017.
-IDEM is working with U.S. EPA on approval of the state CSAPR rules with plans to submit allowance allocations for 2020-2021 to U.S. EPA on June 1, 2018 for recordation in July.
+The final rule, 326 IAC 24 (LSA# 16-209) was adopted on November 24, 2017 and SIP approved and published in the Federal Register on December 17, 2018.

 - Proposed Cross State Air Pollution Rule Trading Programs Electric Generating Units Allowance Allocations for 2021 and 2022 [XLS]